New York City Guide

 10. Franks From Gray’s Papaya

-Hotdogs are one of those NYC foods you can find on almost every single street, whether being sold at a sports game, a restaurant or a food cart.
-The one thing that all New Yorkers might agree upon is that the best hotdogs in the city are the ones being made at Gray’s Papaya.
+We can all agree that when it comes to fast food in NYC, hot dogs are one of those staples you can find on almost every single street, whether being sold at a sports game, a restaurant or a food cart.
+The one thing that all New Yorkers might agree upon is that the best versions of this NYC street food are those made at Gray’s Papaya.

-For decades, Gray’s Papaya has been a beloved establishment, known for its simple menu, super cheap prices, and quality all-beef franks.
-Pile yours with chili, cheese, mustard, sauerkraut or stewed onions.
-Don’t forget to wash it down with one of their notorious tropical fruit drinks.
+For decades, Gray’s Papaya has been a beloved NYC food establishment, known for its simple menu, super cheap prices and quality all-beef franks.
+If you want our opinion, we’d recommend piling yours with chili, cheese or mustard.
+Sauerkraut and stewed onions are also good choices.
+Don’t forget to wash this Manhattan food down with one of Gray’s notorious tropical fruit drinks.

 11. The Classic From Russ & Daughters

-Since bagels top the hierarchy of classic NYC foods, we’ve listed two different bagels on our list of must-try NYC foods.
-When it comes to selecting one of thousands of NYC bagel joints, the bagel itself is its own entity, while the bagel’s fillings are another.
+Since bagels top the hierarchy of classic NYC foods, we’ve listed two different options in our guide.
+When it comes to selecting one of thousands of the city’s joints to get this must-try NYC food, the bagel itself is its own entity, while the fillings are another.
 You go to Russ & Daughters for the outstanding array of bagel toppings, not the actual bagels themselves.

 We aren’t talking about a regular bagel deli, though.
-Russ & Daughters is one of few longstanding traditional Jewish “appetizing” establishments, which means that they sell an array of smoked fish, caviar, salads and spreads, like cream cheese.
-As such, this spot specializes in the one of the most authentic NYC foods for breakfast: the lox and cream cheese bagel, or as Russ & Daughters calls it, "The Classic."
+This restaurant on the Lower East Side of NYC is one of the few longstanding traditional Jewish “appetizing” establishments, which means that it sells an array of smoked fish, caviar, salads and spreads, such as cream cheese.
+As such, this spot specializes in one of the most authentic NYC foods for breakfast: the lox and cream cheese bagel, or as Russ & Daughters calls it, "The Classic."

 Russ & Daughters | Multiple Locations | $$